jvalenzuela/atform/doc/source/intro.rst

 ============

-The testgen software is intended for writing test procedures, which often requires significant repitition, iteration, or other similar time-consuming and error-prone tasks where computers excel.
+The testgen software is intended for writing test procedures, which often requires significant repetition, iteration, or other similar time-consuming and error-prone tasks where computers excel.
 This software employs the Python programming language to help alleviate these burdens, such as formatting and